 When Salim invited Rohit home for dinner, Rohit was thrilled, excited to eat somewhere other than the quick-serve canteen on the ground level of his company dormitory.

 Mr. Salim’s apartment was in a predominately Muslim residential colony, a quick ride from the India World complex via Delhi Hyperloop.
 Still, when Rohit took his first step into his new friend’s home, he was transported thousands of miles away.
-The smells--coriander, ginger, turmeric, whole wheat roti cooking on a cast iron pan--were everywhere in India.
+The smells—coriander, ginger, turmeric, whole wheat roti cooking on a cast-iron pan—were everywhere in India.
 But the particular mix in Mr. Salim’s apartment took Rohit to weekends spent at his grandparents’ home, sitting at the kitchen island impatiently waiting for dinner to be ready.

 “That smells incredible,” Rohit said.
 He pulled at the neck of his sweater, suddenly aware he hadn’t brought anything to his first dinner invitation in the country.
 “Ahhh.
-I should have brought some wine, or--”
+I should have brought some wine, or—”

 Rohit’s company-issued phone shrieked like a smoke alarm.
 He dug into his pocket to silence it, blushing and sheepishly apologizing to his host.